Barbara Boxer: 2004

 On Valentine's Day 2005, Senator Boxer received 4,500 roses for her work, including her "candid and eloquent remarks during the Rice confirmation[sic] hearings".

-On January 6, 2005, Boxer joined Representative Stephanie Tubbs Jones (D-Ohio) in filing a U.S. congressional objection to the certification of Ohio's Electoral College votes in the 2004 U.S. presidential election.
+On January 6, 2005, Boxer joined Representative Stephanie Tubbs Jones (D-Ohio) in filing a U.S. congressional objection to the certification of Ohio's Electoral College votes in the 2004 presidential election.
 She called the objection her "opening shot to be able to focus the light of truth on these terrible problems in the electoral system".
 The Senate voted the objection down 74–1; the House voted the objection down 267–31.
 It was only the second congressional objection to an entire state's electoral delegation in U.S. history; the first instance was in 1877.

 2008

 As a superdelegate, Boxer had declared that she would support the winner of the California primary, which was won by Hillary Clinton.
 However, she reneged on that pledge and remained neutral, only officially backing Barack Obama's candidacy the day after the last primaries, once he had garnered enough delegate votes to clinch the nomination.